|Excel Unit Operation|

 |SciLab Thermo Import|

-To automatically trace points on a curve in your graph, you must make sure you are in Trace curve mode.
+To trace points on a curve in your graph, you must make sure you are in Trace curve mode.
 You can select Trace curve mode from the Edit menu, or from the mode selection in the top left of the window.
+When clicking on or near a line, the point will automatically snap to the line.
+The point can be moved around using Ctrl in combination with the arrow keys, while selected.

 You can only enter Trace curve mode if your axes have been defined.

-The traced points will show as symbols on your screen.
-Selected data points appear in another color than unselected data points (see options).
-As long as your data is visible, you can select and manipulate your data.
+The specified trace points will show as square symbols on your screen; additionally found points are shown using cross symbols.
+Selected specified points appear in another color than unselected data points (see options).
+You can select and manipulate your specified points.